hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * call label

   * call a func

+  * one needs to end the func body with a ret instruction

   * currently there are no function arguments support yet, they have to work with the global data space directly.